Isospectral Graph Reductions and Improved Estimates of Matrices' Spectra: Some Applications

 \subsection{Laplacian Matrices}

-An important application of theorem \ref{theorem-2} is that one may reduce not only the graph $G$ but also the graphs associated with both the combinatorial Laplacian matrix and the normalized Laplacian matrix of $G$.
-Such matrices are typically defined for undirected graphs without loops or weights but this definition can be extended to graphs in $\mathbb{G}$ (see remark 6 below).
+It is possible to reduce not only the graph $G$ but also the graphs associated with both the combinatorial Laplacian matrix and the normalized Laplacian matrix of $G$.
+Such matrices are typically defined for undirected graphs without loops or weights but this definition can be extended to graphs in $\mathbb{G}$ (see remark 3 below).
 However, here we give the standard definitions as these are of interest in their own right (see \cite{Chung97,Chung06}).

 Let $G=(V,E)$ be an unweighted undirected graph without loops, i.e. a \textit{simple graph}.
-If $G$ has vertex set $V=\{v_1,\dots,v_n\}$ and $d(v_i)$ is the degree of vertex $v_i$ then its \textit{combinatorial Laplacian matrix} $M_L(G)$ is given by On the other hand the \textit{normalized Laplacian matrix} $M_\mathcal{L}(G)$ of $G$ is defined as
+If $G$ has vertex set $V=\{v_1,\dots,v_n\}$ and $d(v_i)$ is the degree of vertex $v_i$ then its \textit{combinatorial Laplacian matrix} $M_L(G)$ of $G$ is given by On the other hand the \textit{normalized Laplacian matrix} $M_\mathcal{L}(G)$ of $G$ is defined as

 The interest in the eigenvalues of $M_L(G)$ is that $\sigma(M_L(G))$ gives structural information about $G$ (see \cite{Chung97}).
 On the other hand knowing $\sigma(M_\mathcal{L}(G))$ is useful in determining the behavior of algorithms on the graph $G$ among other things (see \cite{Chung06}).